edouarde1/DBN-calendar-api/README.md

 The purpose of this project is to use a calendar API to build a personalized reminder system.
 The system grabs upcoming events and decides whether any reminder notifications are appropriate depending on the user's profile.
 The model also considers information about the event, such as the start time, priority level, and location.
 The system's decsion-making process makes use of a Dynamic Bayes' Network model and utility function to decide how many, if any, reminders will be set.

 Please view our [demonstration]() and [report]() to learn more about how our reminder system reacts to different types of users and events.

+## Project Steps and Timeline
+The project can be broken up into four main steps:

+1. Pull upcoming events from the user's Google Calendar.

+2. Build a DBN with the event and user information.

+3. Determine the best number of reminders using a utility function (and test with simulations).

+4. Set the number of reminders for the event in the user's Google Calendar.

+We completed these four steps over this timeline:

+* Chose the Project Option: Calendar API Reminder System (Oct.
+29)

+* Decided to use Google Calendar API and Python (Oct.
+31)

+* Learned how to use the API to pull upcoming events from our Google Calendar and update the number of reminders on an event (Nov.
+14)

+* Created and adjusted a graphical model based on our intuitions (Nov.
+4 - Dec.
+10)

+* Built and debugged the DBN based on our graphical model (Nov.
+19 - Dec.
+9)

+* Developed the utility function to determine the best number of reminders (Nov.
+26 - Dec.
+9)

+* Tested the program using simulations and integrated Matlab with Python (Dec.
+9 - Dec.
+10)

+8. Complete documentation and video for submission (Dec.
+12)

 ## Language and Modules
 This program was created with the following language and module versions: